 About The Swedish Environmental Protection Agency

-The Swedish Environmental Protection Agency promotes and coordinates actions in order to ensure a good living environment in collaboration with others.
+The Swedish Environmental Protection Agency promotes and coordinates actions to ensure a good living environment, in collaboration with others

-Our work is knowledge-based and demonstrates opportunities for sustainable development.
+Our work is knowledge-based and highlights opportunities for sustainable development

-We are a public agency that carries out assignments on behalf of the Swedish Government.
+We are an environmental agency working on behalf of the Swedish government

 Our organisation